 [Disclaimer: EQUUS may earn an affiliate commission when you buy through links on our site.
 Products links are selected by EQUUS editors.]

 Nonetheless, DMSO is a little like aspirin—something that many people use without necessarily thinking too much about how it works.
 But learning more about DMSO may help you appreciate how it can be useful in maintaining your horse’s health and comfort.
-So here are seven things you might not know about DMSO:
+So here are seven things you might not know about DMSO use in horses:

 1. The therapeutic properties of DMSO were discovered more or less by accident.